 It consists of having a shared email address, not a shared account.
 You can give access to everyone in a team to collaborate inside this shared mailbox, and everyone is going to receive the same email in real-time.

 Usually, sales or support teams are the ones relying on shared inboxes the most, mainly because they deal with a high volume of emails daily.

 The dynamics of a Shared Mailbox

-On a shared mailbox, all the emails are received in one single inbox, such as info@ or support@.
-Since this inbox is shared with lots of people inside the team, each one of them can reply emails logging in on their own accounts.
+On a shared mailbox, you receive all the emails in one single inbox, such as info@ or support@.
+Since this inbox is shared with lots of people inside the team, each one of them can reply to emails logging in on their accounts.

 Another aspect of how a shared mailbox works is that everyone is entirely aware of the whole process of dealing with emails.
-It’s possible to see if an email has already been responded, avoiding any kind of miscommunication.
+It’s possible to see if an email has already been responded to, avoiding any miscommunication.